openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

 Overview
 ~~~~~~~~

-Cinder can be deploying using Kolla and supports the following storage
+Cinder can be deployed using Kolla and supports the following storage
 backends:

 * ceph